rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

   <img  src="https://github.com/user-attachments/assets/96107937-d59b-4488-bf9f-31af3ad83a1e" style="width: 90%; height: auto;">
 </p>

-The speedup graph shows how much faster SIMD is compared to scalar execution as problem size grows.
-For small datasets that fit within L1 cache, SIMD achieves over 10× speedup across all three kernels, since the data is readily available and computation dominates.
-As the working set increases beyond L2 and L3 cache sizes, the speedup steadily declines to around 3–4×.
-This drop indicates a shift from compute-bound to memory-bound behavior, SIMD can only accelerate arithmetic operations, but once memory access becomes the bottleneck, its relative advantage diminishes.
+The graph shows SIMD speedup compared to scalar execution.
+For small problem sizes inside L1 cache, all three kernels reach over 10× speedup.
+Data is close to the CPU, so computation dominates.

+As the size grows past L2 and L3 caches, the speedup drops.
+By the largest sizes, the speedup is only about 3–4×.
+This shows the kernels moving from compute-bound to memory-bound.
+SIMD helps arithmetic, but cannot fix the memory bottleneck.
+The trend is seen that larger data reduces SIMD gains because memory access becomes the main cost.

 ---